Power Girl (comic book): Volume. 3 (2023 – 2025)

-The third Power Girl series kicked off with a one-shot special, introducing her new powers and mission following the events of Lazarus Planet and DC Comics' Dawn of DC.
+The third series kicked off with a one-shot special, introducing the title character's new powers and mission following the events of Lazarus Planet and DC Comics' Dawn of DC.
 In Power Girl Special #1, Power Girl faces Johnny Sorrow, a villain obsessed with her who holds Earth hostage.
-This issue delves into her vulnerabilities, emphasizing that even heroes as Kara Zor-L struggle with emotional challenges.
-The story highlights the importance of relying on friends and allies as she confronts her inner turmoil.
-Following the special, the ongoing series starts with Power Girl #1, where Kara deals with her new powers.
-This series looks at her identity and emotional challenges, especially her complicated relationship with the Superman family.
-Feeling like an outsider, Power Girl tries to find her place in the world by taking on the identity of Dr. Paige Stetler, a scientist focused on sustainable technology.
-She faces new enemies, like the space pirate Amalak, who disrupts her fundraising event.
-This conflict shows her determination to prove herself as both a scientist and a hero while exploring where she truly belongs in the DC Universe.
+Following the special, the ongoing series began with Power Girl #1.
+The series follows Kara as she deals with her new powers, identity, and emotional challenges, especially her relationship with the Superman family, and faces new enemies.
+During this run, Kara adopted a new alter ego, Dr. Paige Stetler, a scientist focused on sustainable technology.

+Writer Leah Williams explained that she chose the name "Paige" because it suits the character, while "Stetler" reflects her idea of a "cowboy-sounding name", as Power Girl is more of a "lone ranger" compared to the rest of the Superman Family.
+Williams also gave the character a job as a tech columnist for the fictional newspaper Daily Planet under Editor-in-Chief Lois Lane, who helps Paige meet her deadlines and acts as her connection to Superman.
+Starting from issue 14, the series is tied into the DC All In initiative.